 Dallas is the ninth largest city in the United States, a status which experts say invokes pride among its approximately one million residents.
 The Big D is a major hub for big business, fine dining, spectator sports and high-end shopping.
 The city is also home to a thriving art scene.

 Sitting approximately 30 miles west of Dallas, the city of Fort Worth has been known since its founding as "Where the West Begins."
-The city holds tight to its identity, showcasing historical architecture, cowboy attire and cattle drives.
+The city holds tight to its identity, and there are plenty of opportunities to experience the local cowboy culture.
 Fort Worth is smaller than Dallas and consists of four different areas: downtown, the Stockyards, the Cultural District and the Medical District.
 The Trinity River, which runs through central Fort Worth, is a popular walking and biking spot.

-Although gun control laws are less strict in Texas than they are in other parts of the country, experts stress that tourists are generally not the targets of gun-related violence.
+Although Dallas and Fort Worth are both safe places for tourists, you should exercise caution as you would in any other large metro area.
+Don't walk alone at night, and avoid dimly lit areas.
+Although gun control laws are less strict in Texas than they are in other parts of the country, tourists are generally not the targets of gun-related violence.

 Those who are not used to Texas' climate should take precautions against heat stroke, the symptoms of which generally include headache, dizziness, fatigue and sometimes nausea.
 Drink plenty of water and apply sunscreen regularly.